limitfan/tumblr2telegram/README.md

 ``` shell
 pip install pytumblr telegram-send
 ```
 Then configure **telegram-send** by entering the bot credentials created by Telegram Bot.
+Get Tumblr access credentials from the Tumblr API console at https://api.tumblr.com/console.

 Install PyExifTool
 ``` shell